roovo/obsidian-card-board/README.md

 ### Hiding Tags
 If you don't want to see the tags used to configure the board's columns on the cards, you can show/hide them in the settings.
-If you choose not to show the column tags, this will hide all the tags used in the settings wherever cards oare on the board.
+If you choose not to show the column tags, this will hide all the tags used in the settings wherever cards are on the board.
-It will only hide tags that exactly match those used in the settings.
+Only tags that exactly match those used in the settings will be hidden.

 ## Board Filters
 You can filter which tasks appear on each board in the board settings.
-There are 3 types of filter you can use: file, path, and #tags (including front matter tags).
+There are 3 types of filter you can use: file, path, and #tags (which includes front matter tags).
 You can use any combination of these on a per-board basis.

 You can also: